May 24th, 2013

 Welcome to our weekly roundup of the best posts from the blogs of academic publishers!
+We hope you have a happy Memorial Day and an enjoyable long weekend!
 As always, if you particularly enjoy something or think that we missed an important post, please let us know in the comments.

 Thanks again for reading this week’s roundup!
 Have a great weekend, and leave any thoughts in the comments!